dalvimangesh/Search-Engine/README.md

 To run the Marvel Wikipedia Search Engine locally on your machine, follow these steps:
 1. Download [dataset](https://bitbucket.org/dalvimangesh000/ir-project/src/%27main%27/) **or** scrap data using Web_scrapping.ipynb
 2. Ensure that you have Elasticsearch 7.x installed and running on your system.
 You can download Elasticsearch from the official website (https://www.elastic.co/downloads/elasticsearch) and follow the installation instructions.
+3. For preprocessing data and creating index

+        python final.py

-3. Running the Flask Web App
+5. Running the Flask Web App

         python main.py

-4. Once the server is running, open your web browser and navigate to http://localhost:5000 to access the Marvel Wikipedia Search Engine.
+6. Once the server is running, open your web browser and navigate to http://localhost:5000 to access the Marvel Wikipedia Search Engine.
 You can enter your search queries and explore the prioritized search results.